ryzendew/AffinityOnLinux/README.md

 ## Wine Version

+The installer supports multiple Wine versions, all patched specifically for Affinity compatibility:

+### Available Wine Versions

+- **Wine 10.4 (Recommended)** - Latest version with AMD GPU and OpenCL patches.
+Best compatibility and performance for most systems.
+- **Wine 10.4 v2 (Older CPUs)** - Optimized for older CPUs (V1-V3 generations).
+Use this if you have a CPU from 2014-2020 (Zen/Broadwell through Zen 2/Coffee Lake).
+- **Wine 10.10** - ElementalWarrior Wine 10.10 with AMD GPU and OpenCL patches.
+Alternative version for testing compatibility.
+- **Wine 10.11** - ElementalWarrior Wine 10.11 with AMD GPU and OpenCL patches.
+Alternative version for testing compatibility.
+- **Wine 9.14 (Legacy)** - Legacy version with AMD GPU and OpenCL patches.
+Fallback option if you encounter issues with newer versions.

+### Wine Version Features

-The installer uses **Wine 10.4** which has been specifically patched for:
+All Wine versions are specifically patched for:

 - **OpenCL Support** - Full hardware acceleration enabled out of the box
 - **AMD GPU Fixes** - Optimized patches for AMD graphics cards
 - **Affinity Compatibility** - Additional fixes and optimizations for running Affinity applications

+The installer will automatically detect your CPU and recommend the best Wine version for your system.
+You can switch between Wine versions at any time using the "Switch Wine Version" feature in the GUI installer.

 This patched Wine version is automatically downloaded and configured during setup, providing the best experience for Affinity software on Linux.

 ## OpenCL Hardware Acceleration

-OpenCL support is fully functional with Wine 10.4 (patched for OpenCL), enabling GPU acceleration for improved performance in Affinity applications.
-The patched Wine version includes specific fixes for OpenCL and AMD GPU compatibility.
+OpenCL support is fully functional with all supported Wine versions (10.4, 10.4 v2, 10.10, 10.11, 9.14), all patched for OpenCL, enabling GPU acceleration for improved performance in Affinity applications.
+The patched Wine versions include specific fixes for OpenCL and AMD GPU compatibility.

 <img width="2559" height="1441" alt="OpenCL Hardware Acceleration" src="https://github.com/user-attachments/assets/b5350cbf-09a3-4ba2-9e98-aec86a73986b" />